GitKraken Desktop Documentation

 Branch checkout updates files in the working directory to reflect the version defined by that branch.

-New commits are added to the checked out branch.
-If you find yourself on the wrong branch, stash your changes, switch to the correct branch, and then pop the stash.
+If you’re on the wrong branch, stash your changes, switch branches, and pop the stash.

 Merging

-Note 📝 – The In-app merge conflict output editor is only available with a Paid license.
+The in-app merge conflict output editor is available with a Paid license.

 Merge Conflict Editor